Sex & Spirituality

 So, you see, it all makes sense.
 I think it’s explainable as a choice they made for seemingly good reasons at the time, not only because they believed it was good for themselves, but also because — by extension — they believed it was good for us.
 But we need to also recognize that they were in their own small universe, talking only among themselves reinforcing a limited range of life experience.
 Drinking their own Kool Aid, so to speak.

-But let’s think about this ourselves, for ourselves.
+So, instead, let’s think about this ourselves, for ourselves.
 Does it make sense to view sex as inherently good or bad — spiritually speaking?

 MAYBE SEX IS NEUTRAL